Sharp in Blunt (1929) by Wassily Kandinsky

 19.3 × 19.3" (49.0 × 49.0 cm)

-It’s always necessary to start from the name of a painting for the right perception of Kandinsky’s works (and not only his).
+It’s always necessary to start with the name of a painting for the right perception of Kandinsky’s works (and not only his).
 The matter is that the artist, when characterizing abstract forms, often uses not quite geometrical terms.
-Thus, he offers a certain conflict to the viewer at once, one can say that he puts the viewer in a dialectical frame of mind to understand his art better.
-The black sharp-pointed form in this work is inside the dirty-grey misty environment, which the German word ‘dumpf’ can more subtly describe as ‘stifling’, ‘depressing’.
+Thus, he immediately presents a certain conflict to the viewer at once, one can say that he puts the viewer in a dialectical frame of mind to understand his art better.
+The black, sharp-pointed form in this work is inside the murky grey misty environment, which the German word 'dumpf' — which can be more subtly translated as 'stifling' or 'depressing'.

-The picture is full of the noir aesthetics: dusty-smoky sky, dirty-violet full moon.
+The picture is full of the noir aesthetics: dusty-smoky sky, a murky violet full moon.
 Possibly, the artist thought of presenting something sinister, similar to his early apocalyptic works.
 In this case, light-colored squares and rectangles may perfectly symbolize the bright dawn, like the lights of hope in the dark.

 Be the first to comment